davidmnoll/davidmnoll.github.io/index.md

 ---

-Intro:
+Intro
 ---
 I'm a full stack developer.
 After growing up in the 90's and early 2000's learning the HTML, JavaScript, and Java, I became interested in cognitive science & linguistics.
 Eventually I came back around into programming through IT and WordPress development.

-Since then I've been working on expanding and honing my skills with proper design & architecture.
+Since then I've been working on expanding my toolkit and honing my skills with proper design & architecture.

 Outside of work, my intersts are statistics, physics, and cognitive science, as well as hiking and exploring nature, going to the gym, and sci fi shows.

-Skills:
+Skills
 ---
 Back End:
 - Python, Django, PHP